Austin S. Miller

-Austin Scott Miller (born May 15, 1961) is a retired four-star general in the United States Army and former Delta Force commander who served as the final commander of NATO's Resolute Support Mission and United States Forces - Afghanistan from September 2, 2018 to July 12, 2021.
-He previously served as the commander of Joint Special Operations Command from March 30, 2016 to August 2018.
+Austin Scott Miller (born 15 May 1961) is a retired four-star general in the United States Army and former Delta Force commander who served as the final commander of NATO's Resolute Support Mission and United States Forces – Afghanistan from 2 September 2018 to 12 July 2021.
+He previously served as the commander of Joint Special Operations Command from 30 March 2016 to August 2018.
 He participated in numerous combat operations, such as the Battle of Mogadishu in 1993, and, since 2001, the wars in Iraq and Afghanistan.
 He retired from the Army in December after relinquishing command in July 2021.
-Miller currently serves on the board of advisors for Striveworks.
+Miller currently serves on the board of advisors for Striveworks and the board of directors for Workhorse.

 Early life and education

-Miller was born in Honolulu, Hawaii on May 15, 1961.
+Miller was born in Honolulu, Hawaii, on 15 May 1961.
 He graduated from the United States Military Academy in 1983 and was commissioned as an infantry officer in the United States Army.